The Knight Writer: How Amazon’s The Rings of Power Got The Rings of Power Completely Wrong

 Meanwhile Celeborn, her husband, stayed at Ost-in-Edhil, but was ignored by Celebrimbor.

 Talk about a Game of Thrones plotline that existed before there was a Game of Thrones series.
 You have a powerful enemy working in secret under Galadriel’s nose who then convinces the people of Eregion to revolt and drive Galadriel out.
 Not just people, but Celebrimbor himself.
-Imagine the lies and manipulation Sauron would have used.
-Perhaps following a scene where, like his grandfather Feanor, asks Galadriel for a strand of her hair with Sauron witnessing that exchange and using it to turn the smith against the Lady.
+Imagine the lies and manipulation Sauron would have used to make that happen.
+Perhaps following a scene where, like his grandfather Feanor, Celebrimbor asks Galadriel for a strand of her hair with Sauron witnessing that exchange and using it to turn the smith against the Lady.
 That Galadriel, rather than resisting or fighting back, remembers what happened with the Kinslaying at Alqualondë and chooses to just leave.
 Then there would have been a disagreement between Galadriel and Celeborn about why he refuses to go with her.

 But that was all traded for a modern-day fling between the Lady and the Dark Lord and a cheap kiss with her future son-in-law.

-Not to mention that TROP’s girlboss Galadriel encountered her greatest weakness which immediately turned her into a damsel-in-distress and the main reason for the fall of Eregion.
+Not to mention that TROP’s girlboss Galadriel encountered her greatest weakness, which immediately turned her into a damsel-in-distress and the main reason for the fall of Eregion.
 Think about it.
 Galadriel is used as a hostage which stopped the elven cavalry charge, and then is used to draw the cavalry into the woods where they would be less effective.
 Not to mention the impact of Celebrimbor’s death is undermined because Galadriel decides to hand over the Nine to the orcs to save herself and some elves.

 What Tolkien Fans Hoped for vs What They Got